hapax/hapax.github.io/assets/teaching.md

 argument that there are different sorts of infinity!
 This is a sort of power that philosophers, using mere words, could only dream of.
-I saw that maths was powerful and deep and beautiful.
+I saw that maths was deep and beautiful.
 At the same time, I was pop science books about relativity and quantum mechanics.
 I began to see that maths was a formal game played by nature as well.